 - Tiana's Bayou Adventure

 If you are really looking to move even more speedily, both Space Mountain and Matterhorn offer single rider lines, but often those aren't reliably open so early in the morning.
-You're more likely to find it at Matterhorn when you hit that second.
+You're more likely to find it at Matterhorn when you hit that second, but you may not need it at that hour if you are quick to get on and off of Space Mountain.

 Of course, thrill ride lovers are likely going to want to add Indiana Jones Adventure to their ride line up as well.
-Unfortunately, it's not really possible to do both Space Mountain and Indiana Jones with short waits via standby lines (at least without Early Entry privileges).
-If you want short waits for both, you'll need to either use the Single Rider line for Space Mountain (when it's available) or make a Lightning Lane Multi Pass purchase.
-I recommend rope dropping one of these rides and making your first Lightning Lane reservation of the day for the other one.
+Unfortunately, it's not really possible to do both Space Mountain and Indiana Jones with short waits via standby lines.
+If you want short waits for both, you'll need to either use at least one Single Rider line (now available for both Space Mountain and Indiana Jones as of late 2025) or make a Lightning Lane Multi Pass purchase.
+I recommend rope dropping one of these rides and making your first Lightning Lane Multi Pass reservation of the day for the other one.

 Strategy 4: Adventure Awaits